It’s no secret that today’s consumers do their research before buying online.

 There’s no doubt responding to reviews is important, but it can be tricky to identify the reviews that need responses.
 That’s where our Zendesk integration comes in.
 The integration helps you streamline your customer service by highlighting reviews that need your attention.

-You can then read, reply to, tag, share, and report the review from within Zendesk.
-Your reply will automatically appear on your Trustpilot profile, and if the customer responds to, or updates, their review based on your answer, their Trustpilot review will automatically be updated.
+You can then read and reply to the review from within Zendesk.
+Your reply will automatically appear on your business profile, and if the customer responds to, or updates, their review based on your answer, their Trustpilot review will automatically be updated.

 Responding to your feedback and showing your commitment to doing better as a business is what will differentiate you from other brands.
 Negative reviews can, when well-handled, provide balance, help build trust and transparency (assuming you addressed the issue efficiently), and turn a hesitating visitor into a long-term customer.